 Drawing, mark-making, writing and observation are central to my creative practice.
-I like the simplicity and creative opportunities afforded by working in pen, ink and watercolour.
+I also enjoy the simplicity and creative opportunities afforded by working in pen, ink and watercolour.

 Following the completion of a degree in Contemporary Creative Practice I reconnected with my garden.
 This in turn has supported my growth and change of direction creatively, intellectually, physically and spiritually.
 My felted pieces in particular evolve organically, contain elements of experimentation and always begin with the seed of an idea.

-I am a member of the International Feltmakers Association and am currently studying for my Certificate in Felting Techniques.
+I am a member of the International Feltmaker’s Association.
 I continue to invest in my own knowledge and skills with continued learning and attendance at workshops.
 Alongside this I share skills and techniques with others through the delivery of my own workshops encouraging creativity for all ages.
 The emphasis is that we should all aim to do the best we can with what we have or have access to.
 It develops problem solving skills and opens a world of creative possibilities.

 How I Work

 I work mindfully whilst in the making process and engage with the materials so that the outcome is always as good as it can be.
 From the laying down of the first fibre, thread or textile right through to the final action on any piece requires time, patience and a responsive, caring and understanding hand and mind.